Doubly robust tests of exposure effects under high-dimensional confounding: Data analysis

-Data was obtained from the electronic patient data management system (PDMS) of the UZ Ghent ICU.
-The potential confounders were split up into variables assessed at admission into the intensive care unit and variables where data was collected over time.
-For covariates that were measured repeatedly, we took the mean of the measurements taken within the first 48 hours in the ICU for continuous covariates, and the maximum value for categorical covariates.
-We also created covariates for the mean value of glycemia and the number of glycemia measurements within the first 48 hours, since we thought these may also confound the exposure-outcome association.
-Any patients with missing data on the exposure, outcome or confounders were removed from the dataset.
-We also created a similar dataset now restricted to patients still alive at day 10 (for covariates that changed over time, we now took the mean/max of measurements in days 8 and 9).
-In order to perform our test, we assumed a logistic regression model for the probability of glycemia level $\geq$110 mg/dl (or $>$150 mg/dl) as well as a logistic model for death within 30 days of entering hospital.
-We then used the test for binary outcomes described in Section \ref{bin1} (implemented using Algorithm 1), allowing for potential misspecification in either the exposure or outcome model.
-In our modeling, we included all confounders selected by clinical experts, as well as quadratic terms of continuous variables and all two and three-way interactions between main effects.
+Data were obtained from the electronic patient data management system of the UZ Ghent ICU.
+The potential confounders were split up into variables assessed at admission into the intensive care unit and variables where data were collected over time.
+For covariates that were measured repeatedly, we took the mean of the measurements taken within the previous 48 hours to the considered day of follow up in the ICU for continuous covariates, and the maximum value for categorical covariates.
+Measurements on glycemia were usually recorded multiple times per day, so in order to create the exposure, we took the mean of the measurements from within the first 6 hours of the day.
+For this illustration, any patients with missing data on the exposure, outcome or confounders were removed from the dataset.
+In order to perform our test, at each day we assumed (in individuals still alive) a logistic regression model for the probability of glycemia level $\geq$110 mg/dl (or $>$150 mg/dl) as well as a logistic model for death within 30 days of entering hospital.
+To avoid the issues associated with time-varying confounding described e.g. in \citet{robins_causal_1997}, in each regression model we adjusted only for covariate data, as well as previous exposures, collected prior to the glycemia measurements on a given day.
+We then used an amended version of the test for binary outcomes described in Section \ref{bin1} (implemented using Algorithm 1 described in Appendix C), allowing for potential misspecification in either the exposure or outcome model.
+Given that the data consisted of multiple observations per individual, then letting $t$ denote a particular day, we replaced $U_i(\hat{\eta})$ with $\sum_t U_{it}(\hat{\eta})$ in the statistic $T_n$ (for $t=3,...,30$).
+In our modeling, we included all confounders selected by clinical experts, as well as quadratic terms of continuous variables and all two-way interactions between main effects.